Two women standing together with rows of green seedlings in the foreground.

 Year Heifer launched in Guatemala

-Household participants in 2024
+Household participants in 2025

 Household participants to date

-The Guatemala Signature Program
+The Guatemala Signature Programs

-Heifer International’s work is organized at the country level into Signature Programs focused on large-scale, measurable and sustainable impact achieved by building partnerships at all levels.
+Heifer International’s work is organized at the country level into signature programs focused on large-scale, measurable and sustainable impact achieved by building partnerships at all levels.
 Each program supports farmers through time-bound projects designed to increase their household income.

 Green Business Belt